JosephCatrambone/Aij/README.md

 The matrix class is a very thin wrapper which was done because we might want to swap out jblas in the future.

-## Why make the 'OneToOne' network?
+## Why make the 'FunctionNetwork'?
 What is it?

-A one to one network is a network with uses a function to calculate the output value instead of any weights.
+Sometimes it's useful to be able to define a network with a deterministic function.
+A function network is one which takes an explicit function which maps the input to the output.
 It also has a function to 'listen in' as the predict and reconstruct operators are called.
-That might seem silly, but it's helpful for me to be able to see what is being passed through a network when predict and reconstruct are called.
-It also helps when making the convolution trainer, since I can write convolve once and then use this method to grab training data from the network.
-I may, in a future release, rename this FunctionNetwork.
+It's helpful (for debugging and convolution, among others) to be able to see what is being passed through a network when predict and reconstruct are called.